sebanc/linuxloops/Readme/Distro-notes.md

 # Distributions specific notes

-## AlmaLinux

-On the first boot after install, almalinux will relabel files for Selinux support (this might take a few minutes) and reboot.
-This is the expected behaviour and almalinux should boot normally on the second boot.

 ### Specific note for almalinux installation in a disk image with secure boot enabled

 Disk images use the actual almalinux secure boot key.
 When the almalinux secure boot key changes which should be very rare, you will need to disable secure boot temporarily and enroll the new key with mokutil by running: